T1taniumF0rge-Industries-Inc/Software/Programs.md

 ### [macOS:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/macOS)

 **WARNING!
 Programs may not run on certain versions of macOS.
 Please check your version of macOS to make sure it is compatible with the application you are downloading.
-There are not many installers, but we are working our hardest to find some and add to our ever growing collection.**
+There are not many installers, but we are working our hardest to find some and add to our ever growing collection.** *All of the installers provided here are the latest at time of upload, but might not be at time of download.
+Even though most programs like Google Chrome come with auto-updating features, it is still recommended for you to double check on the program's official website for their latest installer(s) if you require a specific version of that program!*

 [**Minecraft:**](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/macOS/Minecraft)